Share This Article

 Sabina’s Creative Process

-Sabina’s ideas often begin with observation.
-She fills her creative cup by visiting local coffee shops, exploring new environments, and paying attention to colours, textures, and small details that catch her eye.
+Her creative process often begins with observation then she fills her creative cup by visiting local coffee shops, exploring new environments, and paying attention to colours, textures, and small details that catch her eye.

 She often carries a small sketchbook, creating line drawings from life or from subjects that inspire her.
 Those sketches are later brought into the studio and transferred onto canvas.
 From there, she paints without reference photos, allowing colour and composition to unfold naturally.